Pediatric augmentative and alternative communication clinic

 - Scanning–may involve the use of lights that pass over each choice.
 The user activates a switch to stop the light and pick a choice.
 Other systems use auditory scanning and pattern scanning.
 Scanning requires less motor control but possibly more cognitive skill than direct selection access.

-For more information, contact the Providence Neurodevelopmental Center for Children near you.
+For more information, contact the Providence Children's Development Institute near you.